WilliamAnimate/MinimalFox/README.md

 Decluttering your toolbar further can be done with built-in Firefox UIs:

-1. Right click any of the icons on your toolbar
+1. Right click any of the icons on your toolbar.
-1. Select `customize toolbar`
+1. Select `customize toolbar`.
 1. Drag and drop items as needed.

 Should you want to enable a larger drag space, you will have to configure the `userChrome.css` file, as follows: